 Literature has long been a privileged site for exploring the complex interplay of culture and identity.
 This course uses graphic novels as a lens through which we can examine some of the timely topics facing our society — immigration vs national security, globalization vs isolationism/nationalism, strength in unity vs richness in diversity — as well as more personal questions that our increasingly diverse student body must ask themselves when they come to Bucknell — Does my identity change when I speak a different language?
 Do I sacrifice a part of myself when I leave behind my hometown or go from an urban enclave to rural Lewisburg?
 Are my beliefs my own or simply a reflection of my culture?

 How We Do Things with Words

-This seminar explores the relationship between language and culture.
+This seminar explores the relationship between language and culture in both English-speaking and non English-speaking cultures.
 Knowledge of a language is not only a skill and an instrument for communicating thought and information, but language itself is an essential part of our thought processes, perceptions and self-expression.
-The seminar will explore how language is a complex phenomenon that brings us together with other humans in global societies.
+We will explore how language is a complex phenomenon that brings us together with other humans in global societies.

 For example, to what extent does our language affect the way we live in the world?
-How does the way we describe our world affect the ways we perceive, think, and act?
+How does the way we describe our world with language affect the ways we perceive, think, and act?
 Do speakers of different languages have different perceptions of the world?
-How do the figures of speech and the types of sentences we use affect the assumptions we have about fundamental concepts of living in a community?
+How do the figures of speech and the types of sentences we use affect the assumptions we have about fundamental concepts of living in a cultural and linguistic community?
 What makes a promise something we should keep?
 What makes the words "I do" different from the words "I think"?
 Can we rely on language to say what we mean?
-Students will investigate and discuss these central issues of language, discourse and culture as we grapple with the question of how we do things with words.